bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

 Client Details Editor
 ---------------------

-Details of currently selected web service configuration node are displayed on the right hand side.
-In this editor details of a tree element can be changed.
+Details of the currently selected web service configuration node are displayed on the right hand side.
+In this editor, you can change details of a tree element.

 Web Service Client Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~